 - If you have an Irish passport and completed your secondary-school education in the Republic of Ireland, you are eligible to apply, so long as you are currently studying at a UK university.

-Non-UK / Irish passport holders who were educated in a British international school outside of the UK are also not eligible.
+Non-UK / Irish passport holders who were educated overseas for their secondary education, including in a British international school outside of the UK, are not eligible to apply for the programme.

 Preference of location